top of page

 Carefully define OAuth Scopes of Qonto API

 During this setup, Qonto will prompt you to select the OAuth scopes your app needs – e.g. organization.read for account data, payment.write for initiating payments etc. It’s important to carefully scope your app’s permissions, as Qonto enforces scope-based access control.
 For sensitive scopes (such as those enabling payment initiation or access to transaction history), you will also need to justify their usage in terms of regulatory categories: for instance, whether your app functions as an Account Information Service (AIS) or Payment Initiation Service (PIS) under PSD2 and provide a brief description of the intended use.
-This justification and classification are part of Qonto’s compliance checks to ensure third-party apps meet PSD2 requirements (e.g. having the appropriate license for PIS if initiating payments).
+We have created a detailed guidance which scopes you have to choose here.

 After submitting your app registration, Qonto’s team will review and approve it before you can go live, a process that can take a few days.
 This review may involve verifying your provided justification for sensitive scopes and ensuring you comply with Qonto’s partner requirements.
 Only after approval will you receive production credentials (client ID/secret for OAuth) and be allowed to use those scopes in production.
 This means developers should plan in some lead time for compliance review when planning an integration release.